+“Total Senior Debt” means, at any time, all Consolidated Debt of the Guarantor and its Consolidated Subsidiaries other than Subordinated Debt.

 NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees as primary obligor and not as surety the timely payment when due of the obligations of the Company (including, without limitation, any interest, fees or expenses) to Counterparty now or hereafter existing under the Contract with respect to the Transaction evidenced by the Swap Transaction Confirmation (all such obligations, contingent or otherwise, together with any and all expenses referred to under Section 11 of the Contract incurred by Counterparty in enforcing Counterparty’s rights under this Guaranty including fees of legal counsel, collectively known as the “Obligations”).
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees as primary obligor and not as surety the timely payment when due, whether at stated maturity by acceleration or otherwise, of the obligations of the Company (including, without limitation, any interest, fees or expenses) to Counterparty now or hereafter existing under the Contract with respect to the Transaction evidenced by the Swap Transaction Confirmation (all such obligations, contingent or otherwise, together with any and all expenses referred to under Section 11 of the Contract incurred by Counterparty in enforcing Counterparty’s rights under this Guaranty including fees of legal counsel, collectively known as the “Obligations”).
 To the extent that the Company shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
 This Guaranty shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

 (a) Guarantor's liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney's fees; and